In the interest of being terribly cliché, views are where the rubber hits the road. It's where your model layer meets the DOM.

 For simple, put-this-text-here bindings, it's all pretty straightforward.

 Where things can potentially get a bit messy is if what you actually want is a bit of logic.
-Say you want to add/remove an item from a list of classes based on a boolean property on a model, or say you want to add/remove an entire attribute, like checked.
-In order for the template language to know that's what we want, it has to have some type of new syntax to indicate how the binding should behave.
+Say you want to add/remove an item from a list of classes based on a boolean property on a model, or say you want to add/remove an entire attribute, like checked

 In my opinion, this is where many of these languages go too far.
 They simply try to do too much declared logic in a template.
 Personally, it doesn't feel right to be writing code within markup.

 The important thing to recognize is that both the template language approach and the declarative bindings are really doing the same thing.
-They're just a way of building a set of functions that can turn "Hey, this value changed on a model" into the actual DOM method that will update the DOM, for example: someElement.setAttribute('href', '/my-url').
+They're just a way of building a set of functions that can turn "Hey, this value changed on a model" into the actual DOM method that will update the DOM, for example: someElement.setAttribute('href', '/my-url')

 If you're wanting to use a templating language that can also do the bindings for you, I'd strongly recommend: Phil Robert's domthing.
 It's a variant of mustache that let's you automatically bind using templates that look like this: